sappoPrivy/Epilepsy_seizure_detection_using_causal_asymmetries_in_Graph_Neural_Networks/README.md

 python src/main.py
 ```

-Otherwise run the scripts in this order and change the global variables accordingly in config.py depending on results:
+Otherwise run the scripts in this order and change the global variables accordingly in config.py depending on result analysis:

 1. **Preprocess data**
    ```bash